International relations (1919–1939): Weimar Germany (1919–1933)

-In November 1918, the Kaiser and the aristocracy, were overthrown.
+In November 1918, the Kaiser and the aristocracy were overthrown.
 Friedrich Ebert, leader of the Socialists (the Social Democratic Party of Germany or SPD) became Chancellor of Germany, serving until his death in 1923.
 His moderate faction of the SPD expelled the radical element led by Karl Liebknecht and Rosa Luxemburg.
 They went on to form a Communist Party, seeking the violent overthrow of the government in the name of the working class.
-In January 1919, Communists led the Spartacist uprising in Berlin, Bremen, Braunschweig, and the Ruhr.
+In January 1919, communists led the Spartacist uprising in Berlin, Bremen, Braunschweig, and the Ruhr.
 The Army was largely demobilized, but many veterans volunteered to form Freikorps ("free corps") which supported Ebert and his defense minister Gustav Noske.
 They easily crushed the poorly organized uprisings.
-Liebknecht and Luxemburg were killed, leading to a permanent breach between Socialist and Communists that was never healed.
-In Bavaria a Communist revolt created the short lived Bavarian Socialist Republic on 6 April 1919.
+Liebknecht and Luxemburg were killed, leading to a permanent breach between socialists and communists that was never healed.
+In Bavaria a communist revolt created the short lived Bavarian Socialist Republic on 6 April 1919.
 It was suppressed by the Army and the Freikorps the following month.